lud77/Factorize/README.md

 - [x] Expose type of endpoint throught symbols/letters
 - [x] Expose type of endpoint in tooltip
 - [x] Make background of text input panel darker
+- [/] Introduce window manager

 --- Bugs / Performance

 - [ ] State management seems to be the main bottleneck, general simplification of the state management seems to be necessary
+    - [ ] Try transforming the "tuning" variables into local component state variables, so that they only redraw the component
     - [ ] Try reducing actual panel state to a single "redraw" property to be set to a random value when we want to update the component, the rest of the state can stay in a non-state array
 - [x] Maintain and use endpoint offsets relative to panel position (only rely on screen state when updating the offsets)